 Researchers measured the general level of fitness, looking to see whether people met the government’s guidelines of 150 minutes of moderate to vigorous physical activity per week.
 While that might sound overwhelming, it's doable.
 Here are some tips to help you find the sweet spot of exercise.

-- Meet the physical activity guidelines each week by breaking it into 20 to 30 minutes sessions each day.
+- Meet the physical activity guidelines each week by breaking it into 20- to 30-minute sessions each day.
 Activities that count include running, walking, cycling, gardening, and housework.

-- Avoid extreme exercise—anything over 70 percent of your maximum effort for more than 30 minutes counts.
+- Avoid extreme exercise—anything more than 70% of your maximum effort for more than 30 minutes counts.
 Previous studies have shown that this level of intensity can actually increase inflammation.

 - Try interval training for a short, but potent, but shorter, workout.